 Returning to those patches and updates, Microsoft issued a fix for Windows devices on 10 October 2017 (which will have been applied if you're using Automatic Updates).
 Apple also patched the vulnerability for macOS and iOS around the same time.

-Google issued security updates for Android devices in November, so check in the About section of your phone or tablet's settings to see when the last security update was.
-If prior to November and your phone runs Android 6 or earlier, you should seek out an update.
+Google issued security updates for Android devices in November 2017, so check in the About section of your phone or tablet's settings to see when the last security update was.
+If prior to November 2017 and your phone runs Android 6 or earlier, you should update or pick up a new phone.

 Wireless routers are rarely updated, as are smart home devices, but it's well worth checking to see if you can install an update for your particular gadgets.
 You may find that some automatically update themselves, so it's just a case of checking that your device's firmware or software version date is recent and not before October 2017.